Serenacula/splitby/readme.md

 It has no effect when --count is used.

-### Strict-range-order
+#### --strict-range-order | --no-strict-range-order (default: true)

-This flag causes an error to emit if the start of a range is after the end.
-For example, `3-1`.
+This flag causes an error to emit if the start of a range is after the end, e.g. `3-1`.

 ```sh
 echo "boo hoo" | splitby -d " " 3-1